microsoft/Windows-AppConsult-PWALab/Manual/README.md

 This will be our goal in the next exercise.

 ### Task 2 - Setting up the backend
 As already anticipated, we're going to build a .NET Core Web API as our backend.
-We will offer the following endpoints:

-- **/api/push/key** will be used to share the public VAPID key to the client.
-This key will be required by the Contoso Dashboard application to request a subscription channel to the notification service.
-- **/api/push/channel** will be used to handle the registered channels.
-This endpoint will be called, with a HTTP POST, by the web application once the subscription channel has been succesfully generated and it will take care of storing all the information about the channel inside a database, so that it can be reused later to send notifications.
-The push server application, instead, will call this endpoing with a HTTP GET to retrieve the list of all the registered channels from the database.
-- **/api/push/notification** will be used to send a notification to a specific device.
-This API will be invoked by the Contoso Backend testing web app.

-We won't start from scratch building the API, but we're going to use a base template with already some settings pre configured.
+We won't start from scratch building the API, but we're going to use a base template with already some settings pre configured and some endpoints alread implemented.
-To avoid having to manually create all the right HTTP requests to communicate with the push notification service we will use a library called Web Push, which provides a set of APIs which make the overall implementation easier.
-There are multiple version of this library.
-The one we're going to use is called [Web Push CSharp](https://github.com/web-push-libs/web-push-csharp), which is a C# wrapper.
-If your backend is built with another technology, there are additional versions for Java, Node.js, PHP, etc.

 1. Open the folder **Exercise 3/Start/Contoso.WebAPI** in Windows.
 2. Right click on an empty space and choose **Open with Visual Studio Code**.